notNullThen/saucedemo-pw/README.md

 ### ***Critical Business Logic***

-- **User should be able to buy one item**: Covers the end-to-end process of selecting a product and completing a purchase, which is directly tied to the website's revenue.
+- **User should be able to buy one / multiple items**: Covers the end-to-end process of selecting product(s) and completing a purchase, which is directly tied to the website's revenue.

 ### ***Security and Access Control***